 Can I Only Boil Food in a Pressure Cooker?

 No, there are several methods you can utilize when pressure cooking.
 Boiling is the best method for dishes like soups and stews, but you can also braise, which uses minimal liquid.
 Steaming your food, by lifting foods above the liquid with a steamer basket, is another common way of pressure cooking certain foods.
-A very common example of a food that is cooked with pressure steaming would be veggies or eggs.
+A very common example of a food that is cooked with pressure steaming would be veggies or hard boiled eggs.

 You can also brown and deglaze food in your pressure cooker to maximize flavor before you begin pressure cooking.
 Just leave the lid off and add a small amount of oil to brown food like some vegetables like carrots, celery, peppers and onions, poultry and meat to your pot, and use a medium heat setting.
 Then, once your food is browned, remove it and set it aside.
 With the heat still on, add a liquid like broth or wine to deglaze the pan, making sure to lift off any stuck food particles from the bottom of the pan.

 Take the food you previously set aside, add it back to your pressure cook, add your remaining ingredients and follow your pressure cooking manual’s recommended cooking times to finish your dish.
 This method is for a stove-top pressure cooker, you can follow a similar process in an electric pressure cooker if it has a ‘brown’ setting option.

 Does Pressure Cooking Really Save That Much Time?

 Yes, pressure cooking can cook food up to 70% faster than conventional cooking.
 However, not all pressure cookers are the same.